FM (2002); IM (2005); GM (2007); Italian Champion (2007, 2008, 2010, 2011).

 <Olympiads>: Caruana represented Italy on board 1 at the 2008, 2010, 2012 and 2014 Olympiads.

-Caruana was the world's top junior for 20 months, starting in January 2011.
-His highest official standard rating to date was 2844 in October 2014.
-His highest ranking to date has been world #2, a position he occupied from October 2014 until April 2015 inclusive.
+He was the world's top junior for 20 months, starting in January 2011.
+He entered the ranks of the world's top 100 players in October 2008 when he was sixteen and has remained in the top 100 since then.
+His highest ranking to date has been world #2, a position he occupied from October 2014 until April 2015 inclusive, and once more in June 2015.

 He currently lives in Europe and in Tarpon Springs, Florida.